Choking and crying, Hong Kong protesters pinned back on campus

 Police said they fired three live rounds when “rioters” attacked two officers who were attempting to arrest a woman.
 No one was wounded and the woman escaped amid a dramatic escalation of the unrest that has plunged the Asian financial hub into chaos for almost six months.

-Demonstrators angry at what they see as Chinese meddling in Hong Kong’s promised freedoms when it returned to Chinese rule in 1997.
+Demonstrators are angry at what they see as Chinese meddling in Hong Kong’s promised freedoms when it returned to Chinese rule in 1997.
 They say they are responding to excessive use of force by police.

 China says it is committed to the “one country, two systems” formula granting Hong Kong autonomy, while the city’s police deny accusations they use excessive force.